nursultanbolel/Classification-Of-Consumer-Finance-Complaints/README.md

 - I used just two columns that are 'product' and 'consumer_complaint_narrative'.
 The aim is to predict the product according to consumer narrative.

-- 'product' was including 13 different value.
+- 'product' was including 13 different values.
 I joined same department and then now it has 10 different value.
 These values' information is shown below.

 ![GitHub Logo](https://github.com/nursultanbolel/Classification-Of-Consumer-Finance-Complaints/blob/master/images/product_inf.png)